GalD101/Java-Logical-Expressions/instructions/README.md

 ### Test your code

-Create a class with a `main` method that creates some nested expressions (for example `Expression e` as defined above) and then prints them, evaluates them, and asks for the variables in them).
+Create a class with a `main` method that creates some nested expressions (for example `src.Expression e` as defined above) and then prints them, evaluates them, and asks for the variables in them).

 ## Part 2 -- Nandify and Norify